NDAR123909/reservoir-lorenz-regime-transitions/README.md

 All five contributions pass, and the acceptance bar for each of them is quoted with their respective results below

-- **C1** passes on all three criteria:
+- **C1** passes on all three criteria
-  - regime-class accuracy 100% on the full grid (bar: ≥ 95%), z-maxima amplitude RMSE 2.29% of the z-range on the chaotic band ρ ≥ 24.74 (bar: ≤ 5%), largest-Lyapunov agreement 6.1%
+  1. Regime-class accuracy 100% on the full grid (bar at ≥ 95%)
+  2. z-maxima amplitude RMSE 2.29% of the z-range on the chaotic band ρ ≥ 24.74 (bar at ≤ 5%)
-  (bar: ≤ 10%).
+  3. Largest-Lyapunov agreement 6.1% (bar at ≤ 10%).

 ![C1 bifurcation reconstruction](figures/fig1_c1_v2_bifurcation.png)

 *Predicted z-maxima (red) against the true diagram (grey).
 Dotted lines mark the four training ρ, the dashed line is the Hopf, and the shaded band is the coexistence region, excluded from the amplitude RMSE.*
+- **C2** is non-monotone
-- **C2** is non-monotone: marginal reach falls from Δρ = 1.20 at W = 2 to 0.20
+  - Marginal reach falls from Δρ = 1.20 at W = 2 to 0.20
   at W = 8, then rises to 1.50 at W = 10, while the absolute ceiling climbs cleanly from 31.2 to 35.5.
-The upturn survives a Hopf-clamped robustness check, so it's a real feature of the wide window, not sub-Hopf contamination.
+  - The upturn survives a Hopf-clamped robustness check, so it's a real feature of the wide window, not sub-Hopf contamination.
+- **C3** saturates
-- **C3** saturates: from M = 3 samples on, reach is flat at Δρ ≈ 0.30 no matter
-  how densely the window is filled.
+  - From M = 3 samples onwards, the reach is flat at Δρ ≈ 0.30 no matter how densely the window is filled.
-- **C4** finds no window crosses the Hopf cleanly.
-Instead every window, regardless of position, places the predicted collapse at ρ ≈ 24.10 — the coexistence onset, where the chaotic attractor actually terminates — overshooting the true Hopf (ρ ≈ 24.74) by the same 0.64.
+- **C4** finds that no window crosses the Hopf cleanly.
+  - Instead, every window, regardless of position, places the predicted collapse at ρ ≈ 24.10
+  - ρ ≈ 24.10 is the coexistence onset where the chaotic attractor actually terminates
+  - This overshoots the true Hopf ρ ≈ 24.74 by the same 0.64.
-- **C5**: the pipeline is deterministic on the pinned stack; a clean checkout rebuilds every figure bit for bit.
+- **C5** finds that the pipeline is deterministic on the pinned stack, so a clean checkout rebuilds every figure bit for bit.

-The practical reading: reach is set by where the window edge sits, not how the window is filled.
+In practical terms, the reach is set by where the window edge sits, not how the window is filled.
 Spend a fixed data budget on widening the range, not densifying it.

-One methodological note worth knowing before reading the code: the C1 amplitude RMSE is scored only on ρ ≥ 24.74.
-Below the Hopf the chaotic attractor coexists with the stable fixed-point pair, so a single-initial-condition ground-truth envelope is multivalued there and the metric stops measuring what it claims to.
+A methodological note worth knowing before reading the code is that the C1 amplitude RMSE is scored **only** on ρ ≥ 24.74.
+Below the Hopf, the chaotic attractor coexists with the stable fixed-point pair, so a single-initial-condition ground-truth envelope is multivalued there and the metric stops measuring what it claims to.
 The full-grid value of 7.61% is recorded while the full diagnosis is in the accompanying paper (scroll down to the very bottom for the BibTeX citation).